 If your mashed potatoes are too thin, you can thicken them by adding more mashed potatoes or by placing them on low heat and stirring to allow excess moisture to evaporate.
 Alternatively, you can add a small amount of instant potato flakes.

-I would sauté two minced garlic cloves with the butter until soft and tender, then add to the milk mixture.
+I would sauté two minced garlic cloves with the butter until soft and tender, then add them to the milk mixture.

 Make-ahead, Storage, and reheating